-3.2.8.1 Actor Parameters
+3.2.8.1 ACTOR PARAMETERS

 Actor parameters (or "coupled parameters") are parameters that belong to an actor or director.
 To view or edit these parameters, right-click the actor or director on the Workflow canvas and select Configure Actor from the drop-down menu, or simply double-click the component.
-This opens dialog box containing all of the relevant parameters.
+This opens a dialog box containing all of the relevant parameters.
 Figure 3.17 shows a dialog box that contains the parameters of the Display actor.

-? rowsDisplayed: 10

-- columnsDisplayed: 40

-suppressBlankLines:

-title:

-class: ptolemy.actor.lib.gui.Display

-semanticType00: urn:lsid:localhost:onto:1:1#TextualOutputActor

-semanticType11: urn:lsid:localhost:onto:2:1#TextualOutput

-mmit Add Remove Restore Defaults Preferences Help Cancel
+Edit parameters for Display ? rowsDisplayed: columnsDisplayed: suppressBlankLines: title: class: semanticType00: semanticType11: 10 40 D ptolemy.actor.lib.gui.Display urn:lsid:localhost:onto:1:1#TextualOutputActor urn:lsid:localhost:onto:2:1#TextualOutput Commit Add Remove Restore Defaults Preferences Help Cancel